top of page

-With the rise in the number of heart patients in India and limited resources to take care of them, can EECP Treatment, a noninvasive heart bypass therapy, bridge the gap between heart patient care & heart super-specialists; reduce mortality and morbidity and improve the quality of life?
+With the rise in the number of heart patients in India and limited resources to take care of them, can EECP Treatment, a noninvasive heart bypass therapy, bridge the gap between heart patient care & heart super-specialists, reduce mortality and morbidity and improve the quality of life?

-In India, with a population of 1.3 Billion and a prevalence of about a 35-40 million people suffering from compromised cardiac (heart) health, there are:
+In India, with a population of 1.3 Billion and a prevalence of about 35-40 million people suffering from compromised cardiac (heart) health, there are:

 - Only 1500 Cath labs